qurit-frizi/TMTV-Net/README.md

 ## 📖 Citations (to be updated based on the revision result)
 Please cite the following paper if you use TMTV-Net for your research:
-Yousefirizi, F. TMTV-Net: Fully Automated Total Metabolic Tumor Volume Segmenta-tion in Lymphoma PET/CT Images – a Multi-Center Generalizability Analysis
+Yousefirizi, F. et. al. TMTV-Net: Fully Automated Total Metabolic Tumor Volume Segmenta-tion in Lymphoma PET/CT Images – a Multi-Center Generalizability Analysis

 ## 🙏 Acknowledgments
 *We welcome and encourage you to share your results with us.*